-Residents of Oregon who are at least 17 years old, are citizens of the United States, and hold an Oregon driver's license or state ID card may register to vote.
+Residents of Oregon who are at least 16 years old, are citizens of the United States, and hold an Oregon driver's license or state ID card may register to vote.
 New legislation passed in 2015 will allow you to register automatically at the time you receive or renew your drivers license.
 However, if you are not yet 18 years of age, you will not receive a ballot until an election occurs on or after your 18th birthday.

 Register online using MyVote.

 print a registration form [pdf] on the Secretary of State website.